slushsdk/slush/README.md

 The local testnet spins up the nodes in docker containers.
 Please make sure that docker desktop is installed and running ([docker desktop installation](https://www.docker.com/products/docker-desktop)).

-The local testnet spins up the nodes in docker containers.
-Please make sure that docker desktop is installed and running ([docker desktop installation](https://www.docker.com/products/docker-desktop)).

 Start Starknet devnet either locally on your machine or in docker:
 >locally:
 >```sh